kenjumgoolu-spec/Flow-QSM/README.md

-# 🚀 Flow-QSM: Physics-Guided Conditional Flow Matching for Quantitative Susceptibility Mapping
+# 🚀 Flow-QSM: Bridging Learned Priors and Physical Models for Quantitative Susceptibility Mapping
 **Coming Soon**

 Flow-QSM is a **physics-guided conditional flow-matching framework** for fast, accurate, and robust Quantitative Susceptibility Mapping (QSM).
 This repository will include the complete implementation of our method, covering training, inference, model checkpoints, and reproducible experiment settings.